The Sunbeam Tiger

 Although they may not look particularly fast, the Sunbeam Tiger is a born and bred Shelby creation, with a 260 cubic inch V8 under the hood, a 4-speed manual gearbox, rack and pinion steering, and modified suspension.
 Despite the fact that a V8 was shoehorned under the hood the weight distribution was almost perfect at 51.7/48.3 front/rear, as the new Ford engine was squeezed as far back in the engine bay as possible.

-Sunbeam at contracted Carroll Shelby to create the blueprint for the Tiger, it was down to him and his team to figure out how to squeeze the V8 into the tiny engine bay, and to get it as far back as possible for optimal weight distribution.
+Sunbeam had contracted Carroll Shelby to create the blueprint for the Tiger, it was down to him and his team to figure out how to squeeze the V8 into the tiny engine bay.
 The car was originally known as the Thunderbolt, but the name was changed shortly before its unveiling at the 1964 New York Motor Show.
 The new name was a reference to the 1925 Sunbeam Tiger that had set a land speed record of 152.33 mph on the beach at Southport in March 1926.

 Comparisons to the Shelby Cobra that had first been seen in 1962 fitted with the same 260 cubic inch Ford V8 were inevitable, and the Tiger would later go on to be fitted with the 289 cubic inch unit that had been used in Cobras as well.
 The similarity between the cars was no bad thing, and there were more than a few races between them – both on the track and in private hands on public roads.